-Mill Certs and MTRs are standard reports used by manufacturers to report the results of either the raw material or the finished product.
-The reports show full physical and chemical results referenced typically by the size of the raw material or by the part number for specific heat (or batch) numbers.
+Mill Certs and MTRs are standard documents used by manufacturers to show information about either the raw material or finished product.
+The reports show full physical and chemical results referenced typically by the size of the raw material or by the part number for specific heat (batch) numbers.
 While the report format may vary from mill to mill (for Mill Certs), or manufacturer/fabricator (MTRs for their finished product), the required information in the report is the same.

 |Mill Certification||Materials Test Report (MTR)|

 |The heat code to signify the batch in which the materials were processed||X||X|

 |The measurements of the product including thickness and weight||X|

 |Any special requirements or features of the material, beyond the standards||X|

 |A stamp of approval or signature of the employee approving the material||X|